k2view-academy/K2View-Academy/articles/28_cassandra_loader/04_loader_invocation.md

 ### JMX Metrics

-When running the Cassandra loader, you can monitor it using K2View Web Admin Statistics.
+When running the Cassandra loader, you can monitor it using K2View Web Framework Statistics.

 ![image](images/28_loader_stat.png)